amęʔyeh: On the Water.

 DaVinci said “water is the driving force behind all nature”.
 Indigenous peoples of all eras would agree that we make our beginnings in water, ride within it through the cycles of life and reconnect with it in death by merging with natural world.
 Lakes and steams, the veins and capillaries of the Mother.
 The Mother cycles the blood/water back into us again.
 Clay and water mix; clan and clay speak the same language.

-Humans make the patterns, Mother to Daughter ~ their DNA to now, and now to the future.
-The Little Turtle caries the fire, she keeps the heavens.
+Humans make the patterns, Mother to Daughter ~ Their DNA to now, and now to the future.
+The Little Turtle caries the fire, She keeps the heavens.

-Shifts in consciousness as motes of light on the water, of a sacred lake…. water snakes ride waves of hair floating on the water’s surface, the hairs become fibre; floss pulled through linen.
+Shifts in consciousness as motes of light on the water, of a sacred lake….
+Water snakes ride waves of hair floating on the water’s surface, the hairs become fibre; floss pulled through linen.
 Incubator installations contain cross references, to two cultures merged in one human woman.
 A sacred medicine, the pelt of a beaver – the bark of a birch tree scraped and cut away; a trail through a forest…..A canoe skims the surface.
-Yaaʔtayę́htsih, the old woman….ⁿde kǫmaáʔtęhtiʔ “the one fallen from above” Moose hair, bullrushes ~ red ochre marks the offering.
+Yaaʔtayę́htsih, the old woman….ⁿde kǫmaáʔtęhtiʔ “the one fallen from above” Moose hair, tobacco seeds ~ red ochre marks the offering.
 All are sacred within one life’s set of experiences, let loose by Ancestral memories.

 Embroidery hoops circles of interaction.
 Containers of impulses in dyed collected thread.
 Seeds as survivors are carriers of memory, time is suspended in moving reflections on the lake surface.

 Flaxen fibres, make the linen….
 MotherTrees connect all below the surface.
 By way of the blood.